On September 6-7, 1955, carefully staged government-sponsored riots caused irreparable harm to the Greek community in Istanbul, Turkey.

 Vyronis carefully investigates the incident in his book titled The Mechanism of Catastrophe: The Turkish Pogrom of September 6 – 7, 1955, and the Destruction of the Greek Community of Istanbul.

-Below are dozens of photos from various Turkish news archives that have only recently been made public.
+See the slideshow with dozens of photos from various Turkish news archives that have only recently been made public.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?